 - eosinophilia, which can be caused by allergic disorders, parasites, tumors, or gastrointestinal (GI) disorders

 - an allergic reaction

-- a skin inflammation (e.g. eczema or dermatitis)
+- skin inflammation, such as eczema or dermatitis

 - a parasitic infection

-- an inflammatory disorder (e.g. inflammatory bowel disease or celiac disease)
+- an inflammatory disorder, such as inflammatory bowel disease or celiac disease

 - certain cancers

-The percentage of basophils in your blood may be too high if you have:
+An increased percentage of basophils in your blood might be caused by:

 - a serious food allergy

-If you have a persistent increase or decrease in the levels of any of these types of white blood cells, your doctor will likely order more tests, such as a bone marrow biopsy, to determine the underlying cause.
-Once the cause of your abnormal results has been identified, you doctor will discuss management options with you.
+Your doctor will likely order more tests if you have a persistent increase or decrease in the levels of any of the listed types of white blood cells.
+These tests can include a bone marrow biopsy to determine the underlying cause.

 Published By: Healthline Networks, Inc.